Girls In Slums Schools Likely To Outnumber Boys - UrduPoint

 Girls' In Slums Schools Likely To Outnumber Boys

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jan, 2022 ) :In the middle of destitute and shoddy slums of the federal capital girls are likely to outnumber boys in acquiring education despite gruesome socio-economic challenges and lack of proper educational facilities.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Jan, 2022 ) :In the middle of destitute and shoddy slums of the federal capital girls are likely to outnumber boys in acquiring education despite gruesome socio-economic challenges.

-The scenic federal capital resting in the foothills of Margalla hills embraced a variety of ethnicities living in the country with open arms and nurtured the best brains out of simple innocent minds.
+The scenic federal capital resting in the foothills of Himalayas embraced a variety of ethnicities living in the country with open arms and nurtured the best brains out of simple innocent minds.

 The students of Pehli Kiran (the first ray of hope) School run by a non-governmental organization (NGO) has managed to educate a plethora of deserving students belonging to the downtrodden factions of the slum areas.